PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Communicating With Players.md

 ## Introduction

 You will need to be able to communicate to your players for various reasons.
 Maybe you want to display a daily message, inform a player of a certain promotion or send a player a token for them to retrieve their password with.
-GameSparks allows you to send messages to your players with incredible ease, flexibility and customisation using messages both socket (in-game) and push notification and E-mail.
+GameSparks allows you to send messages to your players with incredible ease, flexibility and customization using messages - socket (in-game), push notification, and E-mail.

 ## Messages